Trusted97/fast-api-boilerplate/README.md

 ## Getting Started

 1. Clone this repository:

         git clone https://github.com/yourusername/fast-api-boilerplate.git
         cd fast-api-boilerplate

 2. Install dependencies using Poetry:

         poetry install

 3. Run the development server using Docker:

         docker-compose up

 4. Access the FastAPI application: Open your web browser and go to [http://localhost:8000](http://localhost:8000)
+5. Access the Swagger documentation at [http://localhost:8000/docs](http://localhost:8000/docs) to interact with the API.

 ## Project Structure